wharfkit/website/src/lib/docs/AccountKit/RemovePermissionMethod.md

 # RemovePermission

-The `removePermission` method is used to delete custom permissions from an EOS account.
-If a custom permission is no longer required, or if it poses a security risk, you can use this method to remove it.
+The `removePermission` method is used to delete custom permissions from an Antelope account.

 ## Usage

-To delete a custom permission from an account, utilize the `removePermission` method on any [account](/docs/account-kit/account) instance:
+Tthe `removePermission` method is available on any [Account](/docs/account-kit/account) instance.
+Here is an example of how to use it:

 ```typescript
 const action = testAccount.removePermission('claim');